jochumdev/microlobby/README.md

 - Loosely coupled Microservices
 - Fast to copy&paste a service, easy to start a new one
 - Event System as example for IRC/Discord bots
-- All communication over NATS.
-It scales!
+- Registry and Broker over NATS
 - Scale your db and everything else scales easy as it needs no Filesystem

 ## Basic Architecture